geeklearningio/Bouncer/README.md

 ## Supported right repositories

 The library currently supports:
-* Azure SQL Server storage
+* SQL Server with EF Core

 We consider providing an extensibility point to enable support of additional rights repositories